macks22/dblp/README.md

 others.
 This task is called `BuildDataset`, and is present in the `pipeline` module.

+# How to Run the Complete Pipeline

+The rest of this documentation describes exactly what the full pipeline does and how that is accomplished through several processing stages/modules.
+To run all stages and produce all outputs, there are three steps.

+1. Download the data files from [here](http://arnetminer.org/billboard/AMinerNetwork).
+2. Copy pipeline/config-example.py to pipeline/config.py and modify the directories so the base directory points to the top-level directory you want your data files written to.
+Place the files you downloaded in step 1 in the location pointed to by `originals_dir`.
+3. Run the following command, optionally including a start and end year to specify a data range to filter down to.

+`python pipeline.py BuildDataset --start <int> --end <int> --local-scheduler`

 # Outputs

 All outputs end up in the `data` directory inside the base directory, which is